brookewicz/LabNotebook/2019_2022_resequencing/Microbiome Enrichment Tracker (2024).md

 - micro enriched (& cleaned) narwhal box #27
 - host enriched (& cleaned) narwhal box #28
 ##### Protocol Notes and Dates:

+8-6-25
+- Found error with sample codes.
+Thij's extraction of 052022_t3_25_PAST was sequenced as 062019 - changes have been made in metagenomics tracker and enrichment and extraction tracker in this lab notebook, so all dates are correct now
 ###### 8-2-24
 - forgot to use low-bind tubes in extractions [[DNA Extraction Tracker (2024)]], but switching to them now
 - spilled micro T4 21 micro )):